 Why do rescues and shelters charge an adoption fee?

 The adoption fee typically covers the cost of the basic veterinary care necessary to help that pet become adoptable.
 This care usually includes spay/neuter surgery, vaccinations, deworming, and microchipping.
 Remember that most rescue organizations are non-profits, operating primarily on donations and volunteer support.
 Adoption fees ensure these groups are able to continue their work in your community.

 The hashtag calls attention to the problem of pet stores and individuals selling puppies from puppy mills.
 People and organizations who use this hashtag hope to end the practice of puppy mills by encouraging people to adopt from a shelter instead of buying from a pet store that supports these operations.
 The hashtag seems to be helping, too: many pet stores like PetSmart, Petco, and B&B Pet Stop now partner with rescue groups to house adoptable cats and dogs.

 Yikes!
 So does that mean pet breeders are bad?

 Responsible, reputable pet breeders can be a good option for some families who desire a specific pet breed or who want the guarantee of a certain demeanor in their pet.
 For more details on how to determine if a breeder is responsible, check out this article from The Humane Society.

 What if I‘m looking for a specific pet breed - do I have to go to a breeder?

 Not at all!
 If you have your heart set on a specific dog or cat breed, there is very likely a rescue group that specializes in finding and rehoming those animals.
 Keep in mind that plenty of purebred animals end up in shelters when their owners can no longer care for them or simply get tired of them.
-Talk to your local ASPCA or humane society for some breed-specific rescue in your area or do a quick Google search to find some nearby.
+Talk to your local ASPCA or humane society for some breed-specific rescues in your area or do a quick Google search to find one nearby.

 There are just so many animals available in rescues or shelters near me - how do I find the best pet for my family?